Disclosure

 - “I don’t miss appointments — I’ll be fine.”

-Then real life happens: overtime, family needs, travel, sudden meetings, poor sleep, low battery, bad Wi-Fi.
+Then real life happens: overtime, family needs, travel, poor sleep, bad Wi-Fi.
 Sprint is a daily commitment — and “somehow” isn’t a strategy.

 If you don’t lock a non-negotiable time slot before Day 1, Sprint will eventually break you.

-If you want the scheduling strategy that actually works, read this companion guide:
+If you want a realistic scheduling strategy, read this companion guide:

 → Lingoda Sprint Schedule (2026): Can Busy Professionals Really Make It Work?